joelt11753/eve-corp.github.io/_posts/2016-08-18-Sequelize-Mssql.md

 ---
 layout: post
-title: Getting starting with Sequelize and MSSQL
+title: Getting started with Sequelize and MSSQL
 keywords: node, sequelize, mssql, sqlexpress
 ---

-## A little background
 Sequelize is an ORM which provides for interaction between a number of databases, among which is MS SQL.
 To manage the MS SQL communication, it leverages another library, `tedious`.
+Here are some things to help you get it set up.

 # JavaScript Setup
-You should specify the connection properties with the sequelize parameters -- sorry, but the MSSQL Connection String won't work here.
-Due to the other issues I ran into, I gave up trying to get the URI paramater to work, too, though in theory in should.
+You should specify the connection properties with the sequelize parameters since, unfortunately, the standard MSSQL Connection String won't work here.
+Additionally, due to the other issues I ran into, I gave up trying to get the URI paramater to work, though in theory it should be workable.

 Below is a basic configuration with some extra parameters defined that you'll probably want.

 ``` JS
 // sequelize.js
 import Sequelize from 'sequelize'